-Issue 1: Add guidance for the development of country-specific emission factors, focusing on developing countries.

-Location in 2006 IPCC Guidelines: New guidance in Chapter 2

-Issue 2: Add guidance for activity data collection; technical survey indicated there is a capacity problem to gather and manage national data which can be addressed by an additional guidance.

-Location in 2006 IPCC Guidelines: New guidance in Chapter 2

-Issue 3: Add guidance on the integration of GHG emissions reported from facilities into national GHG inventories

-Location in 2006 IPCC Guidelines: New guidance in Chapter 2
+- Issue 1: Add guidance for the development of country-specific emission factors, focusing on developing countries.
+Location in 2006 IPCC Guidelines: New guidance in Chapter 2 Type of refinement: New guidance - Issue 2: Add guidance for activity data collection; technical survey indicated there is a capacity problem to gather and manage national data which can be addressed by an additional guidance.
+Location in 2006 IPCC Guidelines: New guidance in Chapter 2 Type of refinement: New guidance - Issue 3: Add guidance on the integration of GHG emissions reported from facilities into national GHG inventories Location in 2006 IPCC Guidelines: New guidance in Chapter 2 Type of refinement: New guidance